AndreaPontrandolfo/eslint-plugin-remeda/docs/rules/prefer-constant.md

 # Prefer constant

-When you want a function that always returns the same value, it can be more concise to use `_.constant`.
+When you want a function that always returns the same value, it can be more concise to use `R.constant`.

 ## Rule Details